 We will now look at an example of how you might calculate the EBITDA of a given company.

-First we need to determine the current operation profit of that business.
-This is done by taking the total revenue and subtracting the total costs, which include material, labor, ect.
-Say we wind this company has an operation profit of $1,000,000.00.
+- First, we need to determine the current operating profit of that business.
+This is done by taking the total revenue and subtracting the total costs, which include material, labor, etc. Say we wind this company has an operating profit of $1,000,000.00.

 - Next, we need to determine the depreciation expense.
 We find that this company has a depreciation expense of $5,000.00.

 - Next, we need to determine the amortization expense.
 This is the expense due to interest.
 We find that the company has an amortization expense of $100,000.00.

 - Finally, we plug all of these values into the equation above:

 - EBITDA = $1,000,000.00 + $5,000.00 + $100,000.00 = $1,105,000.00